-Once you do a look up, you will see the first page of results, and can click the left arrow to see more.
+Once you do a look up, you will see the first page of results.
+If there are more results, the left arrow will be active; click the left arrow to see the previous page.
 The screen will display several sections:

-- Timeline, Number of Entities, and Action Buttons

-- · Summary Information for the result set

-- Itemized entity result list
+- Date Range, Total and Unique results found during Date Range - Timeline of result set found during Date Range - Summary information for the result set - Itemized entity result list